Ninigi-no-Mikoto: Death

+Later on, Ninigi died and was buried at E no Goriyo.
+The Nihon Shoki describes his burial place as "Hyūga no Enoyama no misasagi."
+Although several sites in southern Kyushu have historically been associated with this location, the Imperial Household Agency currently designates Nitta Shrine in Satsumasendai, Kagoshima Prefecture as Ninigi's official burial site; the shrine came under the agency's direct administration in 1914.

 Family

-Many versions have Amaterasu and Takamimusubi as Ninigi's grandparents, and the son of Ame-no-oshihomimi and Yorozuhatahime as his parents.
-Ninigi is said to be the nephew to Futotama and Ame-no-Koyane.
+Many versions have Amaterasu and Takamimusubi as Ninigi's grandparents, and the son of Ame no Oshihomimi and Yorozuhatahime as his parents.
+Ninigi is said to be the nephew to Futodama and Ame no Koyane.

-Ninigi is in the Three generations of Hyuga a time period between Tenson kōrin and Jimmu's Eastern Expedition.
+Ninigi is in the Three generations of Hyuga, a time period between Tenson kōrin and Jimmu's Eastern Expedition.

-Children

-Most stories state that Ninigi had three sons Hoderi, Hosuseri, and Hoori.
-However, other ancient Japanese texts say that he had four sons and lists "Hikohohodemi no mikoto" as the fourth child of Ninigi.
-However, it isn’t clear if Hikohohodemi is a fourth child or another name of Hoori.

-According to Nihongi, Tamanoya is a offspring of Ninigi.

 Worship of Ninigi

 Shrines

 Ninigi has very few temples where he is enshrined.

 Shrines like Amatsu Shrine and Kirishima-jingu Shrine are dedicated to Ninigi.
-At Ise shrine, Ninigi is said to be worshipped with Kunitokotachi.
+At Ise shrine, Ninigi is said to be worshipped along with Kuni no Tokotachi.